astroDimitrios/Fortran/README.md

 # Questions:

 1. Block construct - what does ***it has finalisation control*** mean?
 Memory thing?
+Allows memory to be written over.
 2. Functions why bother if there are subroutines?
 Functions small things, clearer?
+Subroutines can alter variables - function returns one thing.